 SPEAKING ENGAGEMENTS have included: World Talk Radio (Health Matters: 'Exploring the Voice to Find Freedom from Fear' -Dr. Shoshana Bennett), Artist's Edge ('The Shy Singer, an Interview with Vikki Flawith' -Debra Russell), TAXI Road Rally (Panel: 'Fear Factor: Removing the Roadblocks to Your Success' [Debra Russell, moderator]; Panel: 'Writing Songs & Composing Instrumentals for Film & TV' [Michael Laskow, moderator]; Breakout Class: 'You Can Give the Industry What It Wants & Still Be Creative'; Breakout Class: 'Persistence: How to Overcome Writer's Block'), the Church of Truth ('Metamorphosis: The Willingness to Surrender'; 'Sound of the Sacred: Musical Voice of the Soul'), the BC Accountants Association; and she has been interviewed for CBC Radio (Jane Dykeman).
 She has also taught workshops such as "Women's Voices", "Let's Sing", and "Gospel Voices" in Greater Vancouver and on Vancouver Island BC.

 Unique traits: Classically trained mezzo-soprano.
-Voice Teacher.
+Voice Teacher of the Shy, Terrified & Tone Deaf.
 Avid Star Trek fan.
 LOTR geek.

 Winner, Music Success in 9 Weeks Blogging Contest (CyberPR)